The length of a minimal synchronizing word and the \v{C}erny conjecture: Introduction

-Initially found upper bound was not even a polynomial \cite{Ce}.
-For years, many authors have consistently improved this estimation.
-The best known upper bound is now equal to $(n^3-n)/6$ \cite{Fr}, \cite{KRS}, \cite{Pin}.
-This estimation was not changed more than 30 years.
-My effort to improve the bound in \cite{TF} was wrong.
+We consider the equation $M_uL_x=M_s$ (\ref{ux}) for synchronizing word $s$ and the space generated by a sort of its row monomial solutions $L_x$.

+A connection between the set of nonzero columns of matrix of word, subsets of states of automaton and our kind $L_x$ of solutions of (\ref{ux}) is revealed in Remarks.

 There are no examples of automata such that the length of the shortest synchronizing word is greater than $(n-1)^2$.
 Moreover, the examples of automata with shortest synchronizing word of length $(n-1)^2$ are infrequent.
-After the sequence found by \v{C}erny and the example of \v{C}erny, Piricka and Rosenauerova \cite{CPR} of 1971 for $|\Sigma|=2$, the next such examples were found by Kari \cite {Ka} in 2001 for $n=6$ and $|\Sigma|=2$ and by Roman \cite {Ro} for $n=5$ and $|\Sigma|=3$ in 2004.
+After the sequence of \v{C}erny and the example of \v{C}erny, Piricka and Rosenauerova \cite{CPR} of 1971 for $|\Sigma|=2$, the next such examples were found by Kari \cite {Ka} in 2001 for $n=6$ and $|\Sigma|=2$ and by Roman \cite {Ro} for $n=5$ and $|\Sigma|=3$ in 2004.